matthew-scherf/Only-One/README.md

 ## Importance

-### For Analytical Minds
-You don't have to accept Sanskrit terminology, Hindu cosmology, or guru authority.
+Those with analytical minds don't have to accept Sanskrit terminology, Hindu cosmology, or guru authority.
 Here's the logical structure of non-dual realization, verified to be consistent.

-### For Spiritual Seekers
-The formalization removes cultural baggage and shows what Advaita actually claims at its core.
-Use this as a map, then verify in direct experience.
+The formalization removes cultural baggage for Spiritual Seekersand shows what Advaita actually claims at its core.
+Seekers can use this as a map, then verify in direct experience.
+For Philosophers, this demonstrates that ancient "mystical" teachings can engage with modern formal methods.

-### For Philosophers
-This demonstrates that ancient "mystical" teachings can engage with modern formal methods.
 It opens the door for precise comparison with Western systems (Spinoza, Berkeley, Kant).

-### For Everyone
-This is an invitation: The logic says this is coherent.
-Now, can you verify it in your own experience?

 ---

 ## Suggested Reading

-### See the Proof

 **For everyone:**
 - Read [`docs/executive_summary.pdf`](docs/executive_summary.pdf) - Overview